-- School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded on the school's Smartlog system.
+School leaders, including the DSL will read KCSIE in its entirety.

+School leaders and all members of staff who work directly with children will read annex B.

+All members of staff have signed to confirm that they have read and understood the national guidance shared with them.

-All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction with the headteacher.
+All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+This is part of the induction process with the Deputy Headteacher.
 This training is regularly updated and is in line with advice from the safeguarding partners.

-All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
+All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
 This training is regularly updated.
+With annual updates, and refresher training every 2 years.

 All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
+Part A usually takes place on the September Inset day, and Part B is completed shortly afterwards as a twilight staff meeting.

 Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This is delivered in staff meetings and is reviewed on a regular basis.

 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
+These are delivered in either weekly briefings, where appropriate or staff meetings.

-Outwood Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+Abingdon Primary School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved by sharing serious case reviews, experienced staff sharing knowledge, through our induction process, modelling and mentoring by DSLs

-The DSL and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained
+The DSLs and headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained